Ahmed-Abd-El-gawad/Red-Hat-System-Administration-I-9.0-RH124/README.md

 # Red-Hat-System-Administration-I-9.0-RH124
-A learning guide to keep track of the command used.
+A learning guide to keep track of the content discussed or commands used.

 | Content |
 | --- |